Matthew Dellavedova

-Matthew William Dellavedova (born 8 September 1990) is an Australian professional basketball player for the Sydney Kings of the National Basketball League (NBL).
+Matthew William "Delly" Dellavedova (born 8 September 1990) is an Australian professional basketball player for the Sydney Kings of the National Basketball League (NBL).
 He played college basketball for Saint Mary's College.
 In 2016, he won the NBA championship as a member of the Cleveland Cavaliers.
 As a member of the Australian national team, he won bronze at the Tokyo 2020 Olympics.

 Early life

 Dellavedova was born and raised in Maryborough, Victoria, as a sixth-generation Italian Australian.
 As a junior, he played basketball, tennis, soccer, and Australian rules football.
 On the football field, Dellavedova played the position of wing and kicked a total of 32 goals in 26 games between 1999 and 2001, but gave the game away to focus solely on basketball.

 Dellavedova played junior basketball for the Maryborough Blazers and Bendigo Braves.
-After playing State basketball for Victoria Country, he attended the Australian Institute of Sport (AIS) in Canberra for three years.
+After playing State basketball for Victoria Country, he attended the Australian Institute of Sport (AIS) in Canberra for three years, where he played for the AIS men's team in the South East Australian Basketball League (SEABL).
 Prior to leaving for the AIS on a scholarship, he attended Maryborough Regional College.
 While in Canberra, he attended Lake Ginninderra Secondary College.
 In 2017, he was inducted into the Lake Ginninderra Hall of Fame.

 Between 2007 and 2009, Dellavedova played for the AIS in the South East Australian Basketball League (SEABL).
 He averaged 15.2 points, 4.8 rebounds, and 3.5 assists in 18 games in 2008 and 10.9 points, 5.0 rebounds, and 3.0 assists in nine games in 2009.